Top 10 Baby Sleep Myths & The Real Deal

 So aside from a sign what can we do?

 White noise can be your savior!
 It can blocks sounds coming from outside the nursery, helping your baby to fall asleep and stay asleep.
 Even if you have a toddler marching band in the living room!
 I highly recommend these white noise machines.

 The real deal: Add a sound machine to your little one’s sleep space.
 This will help your baby to fall asleep and stay asleep through regular household and environment noise.

-Baby Sleep Myth #7: Keep the blinds and curtains open so your baby can avoid getting day/night confusion
+Baby Sleep Myth #7: Keep the blinds and curtains open so your baby knows day from night

 There is some truth to this myth because you want to introduce your baby to bright light during their awake periods, but when it is time for sleep, you want a dark sleep environment.

 A dark nursery can help your baby to settle into sleep easier, sleep longer for naps and sleep later in the morning.
 Why?
-The darkness tells our bodies to produced melatonin (our sleepy hormone), which greatly helps babies sleep.
+The darkness tells our bodies to produced melatonin (our sleepy hormone), which is imperative for healthy sleep.

 The real deal: Invest in an awesome blackout solution to help your little one to get restorative sleep.
 Scan the sleep environment for white or blue light sources and remove or cover the lights.